apache/zeppelin/contribution/zeppelinweb/goodPracticeGuide02.md

 # Event Dispatching in Angular

 <br/>
-AngularJS provides an Event dispatching system allow the communication between controllers or services and controllers.
+AngularJS provides an Event dispatching system allowing the communication between controllers or services and controllers.

 `$broadcast` dispatches the event downwards through the child scopes